KunkelAlexander/KunkelAlexander.github.io/_posts/2024-10-02-when-fourier-fails-local-fourier-basis-post.md

 While the accuracy is acceptable, it falls short of expectations when sacrificing more than one-third of the input data for obtaining a periodic extension.
 However, mollifiers offer the advantage of not requiring the solution of linear systems of equations, making them computationally efficient.
 They can be a viable option for large domains where having a ghost boundary of a few dozen points is feasible.

 ### Code
-The code to generate the above figures can be found below:

 {%- highlight python -%}

 import numpy as np